hsf-training/hsf-training-docker/_episodes/06-dockerfiles.md

 ## Tags

-In the examples so far the built image has been tagged with a single tag (e.g. `latest`).
+In the examples so far, the built image has been tagged with a single tag (e.g., `latest`).
-However, tags are simply arbitrary labels meant to help identify images and images can have multiple tags.
+However, tags are simply arbitrary labels meant to help identify images, and images can have multiple tags.
 New tags can be specified in the `podman build` (or `docker build`) command by giving the `-t` flag multiple times or they can be specified after an image is built by using